 belonging to the Sienese Compagna di San Domenico.
 It came here when that

-bombardment in 1944.
-The destruction revealed a parchment strip signed by
+an allied bombardment in 1944.
+The destruction revealed a parchment strip

-the artist in 1338 asking us to worship the son of God, not the wood. and
+signed by the artist in 1338 asking us to worship the son of God, not the

-the reliquary of St. Bernardino of Siena (mid- fifteenth century).
+wood, and the reliquary of Saint Bernardino of Siena (mid- 15th

 The Dittica dell'Osservanza (see below) by Paolo di

 panel by Martino di Bartolommeo.
 Also panels by the Master of the